keepin-it-eazy/keepin-it-eazy.github.io/README.md

 - How do you handle pressure?
 - What's the biggest issue our industry faces today?
 - Can conflict be healthy at work?

 I prepped short, honest STAR-style answers.
 Found a quiet room with good natural light, set up my camera, and recorded a few practice takes.
-Picked the best one, dropped the file into assets/videos/, and embedded it with the HTML <video> tag and controls.
+Picked the best one, dropped the file into `assets/videos/`, and embedded it with the HTML `<video>` tag and controls.

 **Result**